getify/foi-lang/formalization-work/Foi-Specification.md

 ### §2.13 Destructured Bindings

-A destructured binding extracts one or more values from a Record or Tuple and binds them to names in the current frame.
+A destructured binding (Syntactic-Grammar `DestructureTarget` at §4) extracts one or more values from a Record or Tuple and binds them to names in the current frame.
 Destructure targets appear at four positions: `def` statements, the defs-init clause of `def (...) {...}` and `(...) {...}` blocks, function parameter lists, and pattern-match clauses (§5).

 The target shapes are: